-The figures given in the preceding table concerning the number of unions do not necessarily represent separate unions, since the branches of a large union may be affiliated with the local trades councils in the several towns in which they are represented.
+In most of the towns where such councils exist, the majority of the local unions are affiliated.
+At the end of 1964 there were nine trades and labour councils and 291 unions and branches of unions affiliated.
+These figures do not necessarily represent separate unions since the branches of a large union may be affiliated with the local trades councils in the several towns in which they are represented.